 13. Another high elevation overlook is Cowee Mountains (MP 430), at 5,950 ft above sea level.
 This overlook offers a spectacular view of the Blue Ridge Mountains overlapping for miles and miles, with fantastic flora in the foreground.

-14. The Beacon Heights Overlook (MP 305.2) is popular for sunrise and sunset views over the Blue Ridge range.
+14. The Beacon Heights Overlook (MP 305.2) is popular for sunrise and sunset views over the Blue Ridge Mountains in NC .
 It requires a bit of a hike, but offers amazing panoramic views that include landmarks like Grandfather Mountain, Table Rock, and Hawksbill.

 15. Other popular BRP hotspots include Graveyard Fields (MP 418.8), Looking Glass Rock (MP 417), and Craggy Dome (MP 364.1) in North Carolina and Raven’s Roost (MP 10.7), Bluff Mountain (MP 52.8), and Mabry Mill (176.1) in Virginia.